cashfree/cashfree-pg/docs/PaymentEntityPaymentMethod.md

 `func (o *PaymentEntityPaymentMethod) HasEmi() bool`

 HasEmi returns a boolean if a field has been set.

+### GetBanktransfer

+`func (o *PaymentEntityPaymentMethod) GetBanktransfer() PaymentMethodBankTransferInPaymentsEntityBanktransfer`

+GetBanktransfer returns the Banktransfer field if non-nil, zero value otherwise.

+### GetBanktransferOk

+`func (o *PaymentEntityPaymentMethod) GetBanktransferOk() (*PaymentMethodBankTransferInPaymentsEntityBanktransfer, bool)`

+GetBanktransferOk returns a tuple with the Banktransfer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBanktransfer

+`func (o *PaymentEntityPaymentMethod) SetBanktransfer(v PaymentMethodBankTransferInPaymentsEntityBanktransfer)`

+SetBanktransfer sets Banktransfer field to given value.

+### HasBanktransfer

+`func (o *PaymentEntityPaymentMethod) HasBanktransfer() bool`

+HasBanktransfer returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)